 INTRODUCTION

 Meaningful comparisons of catch levels from different sources, such as different regions or time period, require that they be standardized.
-Standardization in this context may refer to experimental protocols and analytical methods or meant to control or account for nuisance factors which are not of interest so as to render them stable with respect to variables which are of interest.
+Standardization in this context may refer to experimental protocols and analytical methods or meant to control or account for nuisance factors which are not of interest so as to render them stable with respect to measuring variables of interest.
 Failure to standardize catches for a species of interest means that these may not accurately reflect changes in abundance.

 The southern Gulf of Saint Lawrence (sGSL) snow crab trawl survey currently standardizes its catches using estimates of swept area for each tow.
-These are calculated from trawl acoustic monitoring probes which monitor the trawl width, vessel GPS observations which provide speed data, and temperature-depth probes attached to the trawl which provide information on trawl touchdown times.
+These are calculated from trawl acoustic monitoring probes which measure the trawl width, vessel GPS observations which provide speed data, and temperature-depth probes attached to the trawl which provide information on trawl touchdown (and liftoff ?) times.

-Other than swept area, other factors which affect catches are the catchability of animals encountering the trawl and selectivity of the trawl.
+Other than swept area, other factors which affect catches are the catchability (‘capture efficiency’) of animals encountering the trawl and selectivity (‘retention efficiency’) of the trawl.
 These factors in turn may depend on other factors such as vessel speed, sediment type, accumulation of debris in the trawl, sea conditions, etc.

-In 2019, the Avalon Voyager II replaced the Jean Mathieu as the new snow crab survey vessel.
-A side-by-side comparative fishing experiment was performed during regular survey operations to check for differences in catchability for a number of species, with special focus on snow crab.
-Where differences occur, we will attempt to identify their source using a suite of data probes which were deployed during fishing.
+In 2019, the Avalon Voyager II (herein ‘Avalon’) replaced the Jean Mathieu as the new snow crab survey vessel.
+A side-by-side comparative trawling experiment was performed during regular survey operations to check for differences in catchability for a number of species, with special focus on snow crab.
+Where differences occur, we attempted to identify their source using a suite of data probes which were deployed during fishing.

 METHODOLOGY

-The final set of 40 stations of the regular 2019 snow crab survey were selected for the side-by-side comparative fishing experiment off the coast of western Cape-Breton (Figure 1).
-These stations were selected owing to survey timing, budget considerations, spatial contiguity and suitability of the sea bottom to bottom trawling.
+The final set of 40 stations of the regular 2019 snow crab survey were selected for the side-by-side comparative trawling experiment off the coast of western Cape-Breton (Figure 1).
+These stations were selected because of survey timing, budget considerations, spatial contiguity and suitability of the sea floor to bottom trawling.
 Each station was sampled by the CFV Avalon Voyager II, the new survey vessel for 2019, as well as the CFV Jean Mathieu, the survey vessel used from 2013-2018.
-Both vessels used identical fishing gear, a Nephrops trawl (Ref) and applied the same fishing protocol.
-The experiment took place from September 19 to September 25, 2019, based out of Cheticamp, Cape Breton.
+Both vessels used identical fishing gear, a small footgear Nephrops trawl (Ref) and applied the same trawling protocol.
+The experiment took place from September 19 to September 25, 2019, based out of Cheticamp, Cape Breton (Nova Scotia).

-Both survey vessels are steel-hulled at 65 feet in length and based out of the Magdalen Islands.
+Both survey vessels are steel-hulled at 65 feet in length and based out of the Magdalen Islands, Quebec.
 The raw tonnage is 99 tonnes for the Jean Mathieu and 138 tonnes for the Avalon Voyager II.
 The Avalon has a more powerful 850 horsepower engine compare to the 720 horsepower engine of the Jean Mathieu (Figure 2).

-The two sea captains used aboard the vessels were Denis Eloquin, the vessels’ owner, and Ghislain Bourgeois, the regular survey captain.
-The captains switched fishing vessels on September 24, 2019.
+The two Captains used aboard the vessels were Denis Eloquin, the vessels’ owner, and Ghislain Bourgeois, the regular survey Captain.
+The Captains switched vessels on September 24, 2019.
 The DFO Science team on board the Jean Mathieu was comprised of Marcel Hébert (lead), Yves Laroque (crab sampling), Mikio Moriyasu (data entry) and Tobie Surette (Fish sampling and data entry).
-The DFO Science team on the Avalon Voyager II was comprised of Jean-François Landry (lead and fish sampling), Murray McWilliams (crab sampling) and Renée Allain (data entry).
+The DFO Science team on the Avalon was comprised of Jean-François Landry (lead and fish sampling), Murray McWilliams (crab sampling) and Renée Allain (data entry).

 TRAWLING SEQUENCE OF EVENTS AND PROTOCOL